Daniel-KM/Omeka-S-module-SearchSolr/README.md

 Technically, the module is based on the library [Solarium], and it is compatible with any past, current and future versions of Solr.
 It is well maintained, and it comes with a full api and a [full documentation], so it allows to integrate new features simpler, in particular for the indexation and the querying.
+This library is used in the equivalent modules for most common cms too.

 Installation